Kubeasy LogoKubeasy

 Challenge Types

-Understand the three types of Kubeasy challenges — fix, build, and migrate — and what each one asks of you.
+Understand the four types of Kubeasy challenges — fix, operate, improve, and migrate — and what each one asks of you.

 Every Kubeasy challenge has a type that defines the nature of the problem.
 Understanding the type helps you know what kind of thinking is required before you even start.

-There are three challenge types: fix, build, and migrate.
+There are four challenge types: fix, operate, improve, and migrate.

 Fix

 A fix challenge starts with a broken setup.
 Something that was (or should be) working isn't.
-Your job is to identify the root cause and repair it.
+Your job is to diagnose the root cause and repair it.

 This is the most common challenge type and the closest to real-world on-call incidents.
 The initial state is intentionally broken — resources exist, but something is misconfigured, missing, or wrong.